Brendansbane/Omnifood/content.md

 - Hero
   -featured in
-  -features
   -How it works
-  -Diets
-  -Meals
+  -Meals (And list of diets)
+  -Testimonials + gallery
+  -Pricing + features

   -CTA
-  -Pricing
-  -Gallery
-  -Testimonials
   -footer